gaehlerm/SoftwareEngineering/README.md

 //add something about domain levels.
 Write more exactly what the differences between the domain level and high level code are.

-Then there is the domain level, see also [chapter Domain Driven Design].
+Then there is the domain level; see also [chapter Domain Driven Design].
 This is the core of your application.
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
-It takes understanding of the business to understand this code here.
-The domain model converts the low level computer language from the infrastructure into a human readable text, though it still follows the syntax of a programming language!
-Every business person should be able to understand the final result of this text.
+It takes an understanding of the business to comprehend this code.
+The domain model converts the low-level computer language from the infrastructure into human-readable text, although it still adheres to the syntax of a programming language!
+Every businessperson should be able to comprehend the ultimate outcome of this text.

-The domain level is the part that is hard to develop and you can't buy elsewhere.
+The domain level is the part that is difficult to develop and cannot be purchased elsewhere.
 You have to do it yourself.
-Because this is what you will earn money with.
+This is what you will earn money with.
 It's the core of your business.

 ### The application level

-The next level is the application level code.
-Here the code follows pretty much the same logic as the problem we are solving.
-Variables and functions have the same names as the sales person uses.
+The next level is the application-level code.
+Here, the code follows a logic similar to the problem we are solving.
+Variables and functions have the same names as those used by the salesperson.
 It also follows the same logic.
-If a marketing person looks at the application level code, he should be able to understand what is going on and possibly also spot potential errors.
+If a marketing professional reviews the application-level code, they should be able to comprehend the process and potentially identify any errors.

 ### API

 One level higher is the API.
 This defines the interface between our code and the user.
-It’s a wrapper around the application level code.
-The API offers all the functionality the user would expect in an easy to use form.
-However, the API is not the highest level.
+It is a wrapper around the application-level code.
+The API provides all the functionality that users would expect in an easy-to-use format.
+However, the API is not at the highest level.
 It is still one level below the Graphical User Interface (GUI).
 It is of utmost importance to decouple the API from the GUI.
-The API should know nothing about the GUI and the GUI should only use API functions!
-And the very same holds for acceptance tests.
+The API should have no knowledge of the GUI, and the GUI should solely utilize API functions!
+And the same applies to acceptance tests.

 ### GUI and acceptance tests

-On the highest level are the GUI and the acceptance tests, both at the same level.
-If you ever have a GUI make sure its code is completely decoupled from the rest of the code.
+At the highest level are the GUI and the acceptance tests, both at the same level.
+If you ever develop a GUI, ensure that its code is entirely decoupled from the rest of the system's code.
 The only interaction should be through your API.
-The same holds for the acceptance tests.
-The GUI and the acceptance tests are on a totaly different level of abstraction than all the other code that you deal with.
-Already the programming language for the GUI is completely different.
-You may write html!
-Due to the SRP you are not allowed to wirte any logic in the GUI.
-Also writing tests for the GUI is a pain.
-Therefore the only solution is to write acceptance tests on the API level and to make sure you never break the GUI by keeping it as simple as possible.
+The same principle applies to acceptance tests [section Acceptance Tests].
+The GUI and the acceptance tests operate at a significantly higher level of abstraction compared to all other code you work with.
+Already, the programming language for the GUI is completely different.
+You may write HTML!
+Due to the SRP you are not allowed to write any logic in the GUI.
+Writing tests for the GUI can be challenging.
+Therefore, the only solution is to write acceptance tests at the API level and ensure that you never break the GUI by maintaining its simplicity.

 ## Summary

-As a summary I want to emphasize again the tremendous importance of abstraction levels.
-Different abstraction levels are the only reason we are able to understand highly complex systems.
-And it’s your job to define the abstraction levels for your code.
+As a summary, I want to emphasize once again the tremendous importance of abstraction levels.
+Different abstraction levels are the key reason we can comprehend highly complex systems.
+And it's your job to define the abstraction levels for your code.
 Avoid mixing different levels of abstraction.

 # 11. Interfaces
 "Make interfaces easy to use correctly and hard to use incorrectly" - Scott Meyers

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.